lancealot/ceph-bench/README.md

   the performance of Ceph OSDs.
 The Bash script for benchmarking has been developed and tested with Ceph 18.2.2 on RHEL 9.4 and should be capable of running on a variety of operating systems.
-  The Python3 script dependencies include Numpy, Pandas, & SciPy.
+  Python3 dependencies include Numpy, Pandas, & SciPy.

   With these scripts you should be able to easily identify OSDs that are underperforming.
 Note that it's recommended that all